How to Help Endangered Species: Top 10 Ways You Can Make a Difference - Safari Ltd®

 Don’t buy items made of wood from rainforest trees or endangered trees.
 Avoid companies that pollute the local water supply.
 When traveling to an exotic place, you may be tempted to buy some exotic souvenirs, but educate yourself on items that may be illegal or trafficked, like ivory.

 Look at which companies are taking steps to reduce pollution and promote sustainability, and support them.
 Not to toot our own horn here, but at Safari Ltd, our products feature minimal packaging to reduce waste, and what packaging we do utilize is reusable, recyclable or biodegradable.
+As our company grows, we are on a mission to add conservation minded brands to our product offerings.
+For example, we are the exclusive North American distributors for Eugy, eco-friendly 3D puzzles.

 9. Get in Touch with Your Representatives